DevLoversTeam/golang-interview-questions/README.en.md

 6. **Backpressure**

-- restriction of worker competition to avoid overloading DB/dependencies.
+- limiting worker concurrency to avoid overloading the DB or dependencies.

 #### How the client gets the result: